 9. This Court has original subject matter jurisdiction over this action and the claims asserted herein, pursuant to 28 U.S.C.
-Sections 1331 ("federal question jurisdiction") and 1338(a)-(b) ("patent, copyright, trademark and unfair competition jurisdiction") in that this action arises under the laws of the United States and, more 1 2 specifically, Acts of Congress relating to patents, copyrights, trademarks, and unfair competition.
-This Court also has diversity jurisdiction over this action based upon 3 28 U.S.C.
-Section 1332 because there is complete diversity between Plaintiffs and 4 Defendants, and the amount in controversy exceeds \$75,000.00, exclusive of interest 5 and costs.
-6 10.
-Defendants are subject to the personal jurisdiction of the Court because 7 the Campaign was distributed in, expressly aimed at, and viewed by, California 8 residents and residents of this District.
-Venue is proper in this District pursuant to 28 9 U.S.C.
+Sections 1331 ("federal question jurisdiction") and 1338(a)-(b) ("patent, copyright, trademark and unfair competition jurisdiction") in that this action arises under the laws of the United States and, more specifically, Acts of Congress relating to patents, copyrights, trademarks, and unfair competition.
+This Court also has diversity jurisdiction over this action based upon 28 U.S.C.
+Section 1332 because there is complete diversity between Plaintiffs and Defendant, and the amount in controversy exceeds \$75,000.00, exclusive of interest and costs.

+10. Defendant is subject to the personal jurisdiction of the Court because the Campaign was distributed in, expressly aimed at, and viewed by, California residents and residents of this District.
+Venue is proper in this District pursuant to 28 U.S.C.
 Section 1391(b)(1)-(3) for the same reasons.
-10 THE PARTIES 11 11.
-Plaintiff Jack Schroeder is, and at all times relevant was, a citizen of 12 California, residing in Los Angeles, California.
-13 Plaintiff Britni Sumida is, and at all times relevant was, a citizen of 12.
-14 California, residing in Los Angeles, California.
-15 Defendant Volvo Group North America, LLC has been dismissed from 13.
-16 this case.
-17 Plaintiffs allege, on information and belief, that Defendant Volvo Cars 14.
-18 USA, LLC is a Delaware limited liability company that manufactures and sells 19 Volvo cars and trucks throughout the world, and in this District.
-Volvo Cars USA, 20 LLC maintains a headquarters in Rockleigh, New Jersey.
-21 22 23 24 25 26 27 28